Hamilton fastest but Bottas on pole

 Qualifying started on a track that still had damp patches after overnight rain and a mostly wet final practice session.
 Teams ran on slick tyres throughout, but there were a number of spins and off-track moments as drivers found the limits of grip.

-"The session was really tricky," Hamilton said.
+"The session was really tricky," said Hamilton, who in taking a new engine for reliability reasons over the rest of the season has exceeded his permitted allowance.
 "There were still some damp patches and getting temperature in the tyres for the first lap wasn't easy.

 "Great performance from them getting us out at the right time.